phetsims/center-and-variability/doc/model.md

 specifically
 relating to mean, median, and measures of spread.
 The main functionalities of the simulation include:

-Creating distributions of kicked soccer balls: The simulation allows students to kick soccer balls onto the field, creating a distribution of distances.
+#### Creating distributions of kicked soccer balls
+The simulation allows students to kick soccer balls onto the field, creating a distribution of distances.
 On the "Median" and "Mean & Median" screens, the kicker changes after each kick, creating a distribution of kicks by different players.
 On the "Variability" screen, the student can choose between four kickers, creating the opportunity to compare distributions of kicks per player.

-Customizing distributions of kicked soccer balls: The simulation allows students to change the kicked distance of a landed soccer ball by dragging the soccer ball to a new location.
+#### Customizing distributions of kicked soccer balls
+The simulation allows students to change the kicked distance of a landed soccer ball by dragging the soccer ball to a new location.

-Sorting data with cards: On the Median screen, students are encouraged to manually sort the cards in the Accordion Box into numerical order.
+#### Sorting data with cards
+On the Median screen, students are encouraged to manually sort the cards in the Accordion Box into numerical order.
 Checking the Sort Data checkbox auto-sorts existing cards and any new cards created when additional soccer balls are kicked.

-Analyzing data with plots: On the "Mean & Median" and "Variability" screens, an abstract representation of the soccer ball data is plotted using an 'x' or a '●' as the data point.
+#### Analyzing data with plots
+On the "Mean & Median" and "Variability" screens, an abstract representation of the soccer ball data is plotted using an 'x' or a '●' as the data point.
 The mean, median, and measures of variability can be visually displayed on the abstract representation to help students find meaning in these measures.

-Overall, the Center and Variability simulation provides a powerful tool for students as they explore, visualize, and compare measures of center and spread.
+Overall, the Center and Variability simulation is a powerful tool for students as they explore, visualize, and compare measures of center and spread.
-Students gain a deeper understanding of mean and median, how they compare, and learn ways in which distributions can be created, described, analyzed, and used to draw conclusions about distributions based on the center and spread.
+Students gain a deeper understanding of mean and median, how they compare, and learn ways in which distributions can be created, described, analyzed, and used to draw conclusions based on the center and spread.

 ## Common Controls